0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 ```
 The system runs the command:
 ***Running "flutter pub get" in example...***

+where `pub` command (in Dart) invokes a set of tools for managing Dart packages and `pub get` downloads these pacakges for your Dart project.
+The `flutter pub get` indicates that the command is run via flutter SDK.

 4. Build your first project and run it.

 To know more about how to write your first Flutter app, click [here](https://docs.flutter.dev/get-started/codelab).

-## Use PolygonID SDK
+## Initiate PolygonID SDK

 To start using SDK: